 The countries covered are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.

-The organs-on-chip market is segmented by organ type as: Lung-On-Chip, Heart-On-Chip, Liver-On-Chip, Intestine-On-Chip, Kidney-On-Chip, Skin-On-Chip, Blood-Brain-Barrier-On-Chip and Other Organ Models.
+The organs-on-chip market, which comes under the pharmaceuticals market or the consumer goods market, is segmented by organ type as: Lung-On-Chip, Heart-On-Chip, Liver-On-Chip, Intestine-On-Chip, Kidney-On-Chip, Skin-On-Chip, Blood-Brain-Barrier-On-Chip and Other Organ Models.

 Lung-on-chip is mainly used to study airway closure and opening, lung inflammation, airway protein synthesis or pulmonary absorption.

 Heart-on-chip is used for measuring the stresses, electrophysiology and cellular architecture of the heart.

 Liver-on-chip is one of the most versatile organ models available commercially.
 Some liver disease models are also commercially available; these include CN-Bio’s Quantam-B, a hepatitis-B model.
 The specific disease models on chips can be used for screening and evaluation of drug molecules for specific diseases.

 Intestine-on-chip model is used to provide a physiological estimate of a drug’s absorption and metabolism in humans and study inflammatory bowel diseases of the GI tract in an accurate microenvironment.

 Kidney-on-chip is mainly used to test the toxic effects of drugs on kidneys and also to evaluate the important pharmacokinetic parameters and elimination characteristics of a drug molecule.

 Skin-on-chip model represents human skin physiology and is used for risk assessment and drug efficacy testing.